DBT IV: Skills Class and Programmatic Logistics (supervisory CEUs)

 Place: Compass Point Counseling Fairfield

-Facilitator(s): Alexandria Beresford MSW, LISW-S, DBTC and Charles Roberts EdD., LPCC-S, LICDC-CS, DBTC
+Facilitator(s): Alexandria Beresford MSW, LISW-S, DBTC & Charles Roberts EdD, LPCC-S, LICDC-CS, DBTC

 CEUs offered: 6

 Objective: In this training you can learn to create and run a successful DBT® team and problem solving common programmatic issues.
 Having a team is an essential component of DBT® practice and is necessary for an adherent program.
 Also learn and discuss common programmatic concerns and how-to problem solve them.
 Attendees will be able to present team dilemmas and learn strategies for finding a dialectical synthesis.
 Furthermore, attendees will learn how to use the strategies to supervise their

 Method: Dialectical Behavioral Therapy® (DBT®) is a cognitive-behavioral treatment modality developed by Marsha Linehan.
 DBT® applies a wide range of cognitive and behavioral approaches to the symptoms exhibited by the client, resulting in decreased problem behavior and increased healthy coping strategies.
 DBT® was originally created to treat chronically suicidal clients who were diagnosed with borderline personality disorder, it was the first psychotherapy found to be effective with this population.
 Since its inception, DBT® has been extensively studied and has been found to be an effective treatment option for numerous axis I disorders including depression, bipolar, ADHD, domestic violence, self-injury behavior, substance abuse and eating disorders.